Emergency caesarean

 Key facts

-- A caesarean section (C-section) is an operation to give birth to your baby through a cut in your abdomen (tummy).
+- A caesarean birth, also known as a caesarean or C-section, is an operation to give birth to your baby through a cut in your abdomen (tummy).

-- An emergency caesarean section may be recommended if there is a concern for your health or your baby’s health.
+- An emergency caesarean may be recommended if there is concern for your health, your baby's health or your labour is not progressing normally.

-- You are usually awake during an emergency caesarean section; however sometimes general anaesthesia will be used.
+- You are usually awake during an emergency caesarean, but sometimes a general anaesthetic will be needed.

 - If you are awake during your operation, you will be able to have a support person in the operating theatre with you.

-- After having a caesarean section you may still be able to have a vaginal birth in the future.
+- After a caesarean, you may still be able to have a vaginal birth in the future — discuss the risks and benefits of each birth option with your doctor.

 What is an emergency caesarean?

-Even if you plan a vaginal birth, sometimes things don’t go as expected and you may need a caesarean.
-It may be the safest option if you or your baby is at risk.
-An emergency caesarean may need to be done very quickly.
+Even if you plan to have a vaginal birth, sometimes things don't go as expected and you may need a caesarean.

 What are the reasons for an emergency caesarean?

-Your doctor may recommend an emergency C-section if:
+Your doctor may recommend an emergency caesarean if:

-- there is a life-threatening emergency for you or your baby
+- there is a medical emergency affecting you or your baby

 - your labour is not progressing normally

-What happens if I need to have an emergency C-section?
+What happens if I need to have an emergency caesarean?

-Your doctor will explain why you need to have a C-section.
-They will talk with you about the chance of complications and other risks.
-In most cases you will be asked to sign a consent form for the operation.
-If it is very urgent and there is no time to, you may be asked to give verbal consent.
+- you will be asked to sign a consent form for the operation.
+If the caesarean is very urgent and there is no time to sign a consent form, you may be asked to give verbal consent.

 What is the difference between an emergency and a planned caesarean?